 There are many good consultants that are available to help, but also some that are relatively

-You should hire someone who has the requisite experience to jump through all of the hoops that the Alcohol and Gaming Commission of Ontario sets up.
+You should hire someone who has the requisite experience to jump through all of the hoops that the Alcohol and Gaming Commission of Ontario sets up, including the

 1. Have they successfully opened up any AGCO-authorized retail stores in Ontario?